fernandodestefani/fernandodestefani/README.md

 ![Visitors](https://komarev.com/ghpvc/?username=fernandodestefani&color=blue)

 Hello!
-I'm Fernando Henrique Destefani de Souza, a **permanent resident of Canada** with a unique combination of expertise in **front-end development** and a background as a **medical doctor**.
+I'm Fernando Destefani, a **permanent resident of Canada** with a unique combination of expertise in **front-end development** and a background as a **medical doctor**.
 Currently in my 4th year of **Software Engineering** and holding a diploma as a **Computer Technician**, I am passionate about creating impactful **web and mobile applications** that blend technology and user-centric design.

 ## 🌟 My Unique Background
 As a **former family doctor**, I developed strong **soft skills** such as effective communication, empathy, problem-solving, and teamwork.
 These skills have seamlessly transitioned into my work as a developer, enabling me to collaborate effectively and create solutions tailored to real-world needs.